skalenetwork/skaled/docs/json-rpc-interface.md

 # JSON-RPC Interface Specification

-This doc describes all supported JSON-RPC methods, their parameters and return values.
+This doc describes all supported JSON-RPC methods, except `skale_*` and debug methods.
+Doc describes methods' parameters and return values.

 This doc does NOT describe all possible erroneous situations.